PlayCover/PlayCover/README.md

 ### Download

-You can download finished releases [here](https://github.com/PlayCover/PlayCover/releases), or build from source by following the instructions below.
+You can download stable releases [here](https://github.com/PlayCover/PlayCover/releases), or build from source by following the instructions below.

 ### Homebrew Cask
 We host a [Homebrew](https://brew.sh) tap with the [PlayCover cask](https://github.com/PlayCover/homebrew-playcover/blob/master/Casks/playcover-community.rb).
 To install from it: